Workshops and Learning

 Richmond Carers Centre workshops

-On this page you will find the training programme organised by Richmond Carers Centre between January and March 2025, as well as other learning opportunities for carers organised by external organisations.
+On this page you will find the training programme organised by Richmond Carers Centre between August and October 2025, as well as other learning opportunities for carers organised by external organisations.

 Please also take a look at our programme of activities organised for carers.